 - You can even go watch Olive Ridley sea turtles either lay eggs or hatch by the hundreds from pockets in the sand and scurry to the ocean if you time your visit right!

-After you’ve had your fill of flying through the trees, becoming one with your inner self or catching the big one, you can eat at one of the towns many ocean side restaurants.
+After you’ve had your fill of flying through the trees, becoming one with your inner self or catching the big one, you can eat at one of the towns many oceanside restaurants.

 If you want an authentic taste of Nicaragua then you’d want to head over to El Timon which is right off the beach in San Juan del Sur Bay.
-A mainstay for many of the town’s locals as well as informed tourists that has been crafting traditional and original dishes since it was founded in 1979.
+A mainstay for many of the town’s locals as well as informed tourists that have been crafting traditional and original dishes since it was founded in 1979.

-After you’ve stuffed yourselves you can head to any number of bars for that late night cocktail and great conversation or to dance the night away.
+After you’ve stuffed yourselves you can head to any number of bars for that late-night cocktail and great conversation or to dance the night away.
 Places like Josselin’s and El Buen Gusto are two lively places that will keep the drinks flowing and the music entertaining!

 Now that you’re full and tired out, it’s time to finally turn in for the night.

-If you’re on a budget hostels like Pacha Mama are a safe bet and will only run you around $7 a night for a dorm like bed and about $17 if you require a private room.
+If you’re on a budget hostels like Pacha Mama are a safe bet and will only run you around $7 a night for a dorm-like bed and about $17 if you require a private room.
 Even here there is a great party scene for those that need one more nightcap.

-The Mango Rosa is more geared towards the family as they can keep the kids occupied with pools, 4x4 excursions, as well volcano hikes!
+The Mango Rosa is more geared towards the family as they can keep the kids occupied with pools, 4×4 excursions, as well as volcano hikes!
 Not to mention a beautiful grass volleyball court, free Wi-Fi, hammocks to relax in and even 24/7 security so you and your loved ones are safe.

 Now for those of you that would like a more luxurious experience then look no further than the Villas de Palermo.
 Exquisite private villas crafted with everything you could want on a vacation and more.
-Each villa is outfitted with the following: Satellite TV, full kitchens, daily maid service, two A/C units, upstairs balcony to view the ocean, and granite countertops.
+Each villa is outfitted with the following: Satellite TV, full kitchens, daily maid service, two A/C units, an upstairs balcony to view the ocean, and granite countertops.
 Need I say more?

-As you finally lay down and from a long day filled with adventuring, great food, and interesting people, you have now become one of the few but growing individuals who understand the beautiful jewel that’s tucked away in south west Nicaragua!
+As you finally lay down and from a long day filled with adventuring, great food, and interesting people, you have now become one of the few but growing individuals who understand the beautiful jewel that’s tucked away in southwest Nicaragua!